 Substitution, Association, and Relationship

-For example, we want to create something to use as a memory anchor for the number one.
+For example, we want to create something to use as a memory anchor for number one.
 We visualize the number 1.
 Then we pick something that reminds us of this shape, like a flagpole, a pen, or the mast of a sail.

 We make it unusual, something we can remember.
 We envision it on a playground with a chord attached to the flagpole.
 The clip on the rope bangs against the pole, making a noise.
 To make it even better, paint the flagpole your favorite color.
-It is a nice sunny day.
+It is a lovely sunny day.
 Using this flag pole as the memory anchor, we can use it along with any number of things.
-We can add or associate other things to it.
+We can add or associate other stuff to it.
 In this example, we start with an association, then engage our imagination to add sound and feelings.

 Link with Emotions